Cowhorn vs Cayenne Pepper: Fresh Volume or Powder Heat?

 Pod Size Changes Job

 Size decides this comparison before flavor does.
-Cowhorn gives the cook fresh pepper volume; cayenne gives concentrated heat with very little flesh.
+Cowhorn gives the cook fresh pepper volume.
+Cayenne gives concentrated heat with very little flesh.

 Heat Gap Is Not Small